 The Company serves as an investment advisor for certain affiliated investment companies and fund entities and receives management fees and, for the alternative investment funds, performance fees for providing such services.
-Investment advisory fees relating to such services were \$163,767 and \$471,727 for the three month and nine month periods ended September 30, 2017, respectively, and \$130,546 and \$374,250 for the three month and nine month periods ended in "asset management fees" on the condensed consolidated statements of operations.
+Investment advisory fees relating to such services were \$163,767 and \$471,727 for the three month and nine month periods ended September 30, 2017, respectively, and \$130,546 and \$374,250 for the three month and nine month periods ended September 30, 2016, respectively, and are included in "asset management fees" on the condensed consolidated statements of operations.
 Of such amounts, \$57,156 and \$49,944 remained as receivables at September 30, 2017 and December 31, 2016, respectively, and are included in "fees receivable" on the condensed consolidated statements of financial condition.